shibatch/grantback/v0.3/README.md

 * Flexibility for External Obligations: Real-world streaming often requires adherence to external rules, such as agency guidelines.
 Traditional FOSS licenses with fixed terms cannot accommodate this.
 This license addresses the issue by allowing the licensor to add custom restrictions (under Clause 3.f), ensuring compliance.

-* Guaranteed Grant-Back and Its Necessary Asymmetry: The licensor's right to reuse a derivative work (the grant-back) must be guaranteed to foster dialogue.
+* Guaranteed Grant-Back: The licensor's right to reuse a derivative work (the grant-back) must be guaranteed to foster dialogue.
 This requires a critical asymmetry in the license terms.
 While the licensor can add restrictions, the licensee cannot add new restrictions to the grant-back.
 If a licensee could add their own terms, they could effectively block the licensor's reuse, rendering the grant-back clause meaningless.
 This asymmetrical structure, where the grant-back conditions (Clause 4) are fixed, is therefore indispensable.
 It is further strengthened by the licensee's obligation to furnish a copy of their work upon request (the "Provided Copy" as defined in Clause 3.d), and to warrant that this copy is clear for reuse (Clause 4.e.iv), ensuring the licensor can use it reliably.

 Thus, the architecture adopted by this license is necessary to satisfy all three of these constraints simultaneously.
 </details>